-Former British government minister Peter Mandelson is to step down from the House of Lords in London amid allegations that he passed market-sensitive information to paedophile financier Jeffrey Epstein.
+Former UK government minister Peter Mandelson is to step down from the House of Lords amid allegations that he passed market-sensitive information to paedophile financier Jeffrey Epstein.

-British Prime Minister Keir Starmer had threatened legislation within weeks to strip Mr Mandelson - a former Northern Ireland secretary -of his title while police are assessing information relating to alleged misconduct in public office.
+British Prime Minister Keir Starmer had threatened legislation within weeks to strip the former Northern Ireland secretary of his title.

 The files, released by the US Department of Justice, apparently showed that Mr Mandelson - as business secretary - gave material to Epstein while the government dealt with the 2008 financial crash and its aftermath.

-House of Lords speaker Michael Forsyth announced that Mr Mandelson is to quit the upper chamber and he would formally retire from the chamber tomorrow.
+House of Lords speaker Michael Forsyth confirmed that Mr Mandelson would formally retire from the upper tomorrow.

 "Given the public interest and for the convenience of the house, I've decided to inform the house that the clerk of the parliaments has today received notification from Lord Mandelson of his intention to retire from the House, effective from February 4th.